 When everyone is done reading, we talk together about what happened in the book.
 Sometimes we do this by doing a 5 finger retell, retelling with a simple beginning, middle, end retell, or by talking about characters, setting, problem, and solution.
 This all just depends on their level.
 I like to use my Guided Reading Resource Cards to make sure I am targeting the right skills!
 Grab them FREE HERE.

-When we are done, each kid takes home their new book in their book bag to read at home.
-I just ask that they read it 3 times at home.
-Not only are they taking home text that I know they can read and be successful at, but if parents are available to sit and listen to them read (though I hope they are!), they can STILL be successful because they have read with me.
+When we are done, each student takes home their new book in their book bag to read at home.
+I just ask that they read it three times at home.
+Not only are they taking home text that I know they can read and be successful at, but if parents are not available to sit and listen to them read (though I hope they are!), students can STILL be successful because they have read with me.
 I am setting them up to succeed, not to fail.